particle-iot/particle-workshops/content/docs/ch2.md

 }
 ```

 2. Now that we've configured our LEDs as outputs, let's turn the Red LED on.
-We'll do this using the [`digitalWrite()`](https://docs.particle.io/reference/firmware/photon/#digitalwrite-) function. `digitalWrite()` takes two parameters: the pin to set, and whether to set the pin to `LOW` (or 0 volts) or `HIGH` (or 3.v volts, in the case of the Photon).
-Setting any LED pin to `LOW` cuts off power to the pin, which turns it off.
+We'll do this using the [`digitalWrite()`](https://docs.particle.io/reference/firmware/photon/#digitalwrite-) function. `digitalWrite()` takes two parameters: the pin to set, and whether to set the pin to `LOW` (or 0 volts) or `HIGH` (or 3.3v volts, in the case of the Photon).
+Setting any LED pin to `LOW` cuts off power to the pin, which turns the LED off.
 Setting it to `HIGH` on the other hand, will turn the LED on.
 Still inside the `setup()` function, add a single line at the end to turn on our Red LED.

 ```cpp
 digitalWrite(A3, HIGH);
 ```

-3. To see your first code in action, we need to install your code on the device.
+3. To see your first code in action, we need to install the code on a device.
 This is often referred to as "flashing firmware".
 In the bottom-left corner of the Web IDE, click on the crosshairs icon to open the devices panel.

 ![](./images/02/devices.png)